Equity, Diversity and Inclusion Award

 About the Award

-The Equity, Diversity & Inclusion (EDI) Award recognizes outstanding Canadians, in any region of the country, who have made significant contributions to the advancement of human rights, equal access, racial equity, diversity, and inclusion within an organization, a community, or nationally.
+The Equity, Diversity & Inclusion (EDI) Award recognizes outstanding Canadians, in any region of the country, who have made significant contributions to the advancement of human rights, equal access, equity, diversity and inclusion within an organization, a sector, a community or nationally.

 In the past three decades, CPAC has always been an advocate on issues important to the immigrant and racialized communities, from social justice and human rights to access to services and opportunities.

-While continuing to serve the community of internationally educated professionals with their integration and career success in Canadian society, CPAC has embarked on a new mission and established the CPAC Institute to provide research-based support for the understanding and elimination of systemic barriers to equity, diversity, and inclusion and for addressing specific issues concerning the well-being of Chinese Canadians.
+While continuing to serve the community of internationally educated professionals with their integration and career success in Canadian society, CPAC has embarked on a new mission and established the CPAC Institute to provide research-based support for the understanding and elimination of systemic racism and barriers to equity, diversity and inclusion and for addressing specific issues concerning the well-being of Chinese Canadians.

 The CPAC Institute started its first research project in 2020 and published its findings in 2021 on the underrepresentation of Chinese Canadian leadership in the Greater Toronto Area.
 The Institute is currently conducting an equity and inclusion study of the Ontario education curriculum, with special reference to how East and Southeast Asian Canadian histories and experience are taught in public schools.